Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Methods and materials

 \subsection{Statistical analyses}

-Pearson correlation coefficients were calculated between the ground-truth tibial compression forces and the measured spectral peak locations over the entirety of each trial.
-Walking data were ensemble averaged over all complete recorded steps.
-A 20~N vertical ground reaction force threshold was used to identify foot contact events, and the data were normalized to lie between 0\% (heel strike) and 100\% (toe off) of stance.
+For each swaying trial, the Pearson correlation coefficient was calculated between the reference tibial compressive force (downsampled to 50~Hz) and the spectral peak ridge over the entirety of the trial excluding the calibration subset.
+For walking, the data were segmented into stance and swing phases excluding the calibration subset.
+A 20~N vertical ground reaction force threshold was used to identify foot contact events and the data were normalized to lie between 0\% (heel strike) and 100\% (toe off) of stance.
+Pearson correlation coefficients between the reference tibial compressive force and the spectral peak ridge were calculated for each stance phase and the mean correlation coefficient across all stance phases was calculated for each participant.
+Correlation coefficients from each stance phase were first transformed to Fisher z-scores, averaged, and the average z-score was transformed back to a correlation coefficient using the inverse Fisher transform \citep{corey1998averaging,stetter2020machine,matijevich2019ground}.
+Mean correlation coefficients across all participants were also calculated using the same method.